buddhabrot/PSXjs/README.md

-# PSXjs: a JavaScript PSX emulator
+# PSXjs: a JavaScript PSX (Sony Playstation (r)) emulator

 An emulator for the PSX written in JavaScript.
-Currently in production phase and not useable unless you want to cooperate getting it there.
+Currently in very early phase and not useable unless you want to cooperate getting it there.
 It's our intention to make a cleanly written emulator that works at acceptable speeds.
 It is also an exercise in make a good unit-tested Javascript project and in using WebGL for accelerated graphical output.